wmbenedetto/examplify/README.md

 **examplify** is a simple jQuery plugin born of necessity.

-If you've ever written about code, either in your blog, in your documentation, or in example pages like this, you've run into situations where you wanted to display a working code example in the page.
+If you've ever written about code, either in your blog, in your documentation, or in example pages for your project, you've run into situations where you wanted to display a working code example in the page.

 Your first instinct may be to write the script, and then copy and paste it into a `pre` tag in the page for display.